lkfink/lkfink.github.io/pages/teaching.md

 ### <a name="courses"></a>Courses taught
 In Spring 2021 Lauren will be teaching the course "Musical Time: Psychological and Theoretical Perspectives" in the [Institute für Musikwissenschaft](https://www.uni-frankfurt.de/43265859/muwi?){:target="_blank"}, at the [Goethe Universität](https://www.uni-frankfurt.de/de){:target="_blank"}, Frankfurt.

-Previously, at the [University of California, Davis](https://www.ucdavis.edu/){:target="_blank"}, Lauren was a teaching assistant for numerous courses. **Courses listed below with a "D" indicate that Lauren was responsible for developing curriculum, teaching, and grading her own sections.** Courses are organized according to the department in which they were taught.
+Previously, at the [University of California, Davis](https://www.ucdavis.edu/){:target="_blank"}, Lauren was a teaching assistant for numerous courses. **Courses listed in bold indicate that Lauren was fully responsible for developing the curriculum, teaching, and grading.** Courses are organized according to the department in which they were taught.

 [**Dept. of Neurobiology, Physiology, & Behavior:**](https://npb.ucdavis.edu/){:target="_blank"}
-- Neurobiology - **D**
+- **Neurobiology**
 - Human Brain & Disease
 - Neurobiology of Speech